Greginkansas/-openhab-openhab1wiki/Ecobee-Binding.md

 	#########################################################################################
 	# Ecobee-Integration: U S E R   I N T E R A C T I O N   R E Q U I R E D !!
 	# 1. Login to www.ecobee.com using your 'DEFAULT_USER' account
-	# 2. Enter the PIN 'gxvg' in My Apps within the next 9 minutes.
+	# 2. Enter the PIN 'gxvg' in My Apps within the next 3599 seconds.
 	# NOTE: Any API attempts will fail in the meantime.
 	#########################################################################################